fanglores/KasperskyOS_Robot/README.md

 - Definition of 2D coordinates of stickers - implemented (homography)
 - Entering a route - implemented
 - Formation of control commands for driving Alphabot along the route - implemented
-- Transfer of commands from the management server to Alphabot via tcp - implemented
+- Transfer of commands from the management server to Alphabot via tcp - not tested
 - Debugging and integration testing - not implemented

 ### Alphabot management program for Raspbery PI 4